Hidden Gems

 Looking to round out your schedule with a 1 or 2-credit course?
 A list of options is at the end of the page.

-These courses are all being offered in fall 2025.
+These courses are all being offered in spring 2026.
 Please consult WebAdvisor for course prerequisites and restrictions, and to read the full course description.

 (Faculty: Want to add your course to the list below?
 Email Heather Colombo at heathermc@lclark.edu)